maxeler/NetworkingCodeExamples/PacketProcessing/Fragmenter/README.md

 This example takes a stream of frames and fragments each frame in to multiple smaller parts.

+It uses the fragmenter component from MaxPower.
+It configures it to take the Maximum Fragment size from a Scalar Input.

 ## How to build